PRECISE/SMEDL/README.md

     ...
     ```

+**An example monitor using the new syntax and features can be found in tests/examples/multi-moving-average.**

 ### Additional C source files

 With this change to mgen, the wrapper from dynamic instantiation gets replaced with a "local wrapper" and "global wrapper."
 The local wrapper shares the same name as the old wrapper from dynamic instantiation (`<monitor>_wrapper.c`/`.h`), though the contents are very different.
 The global wrapper (`<set_name>_global_wrapper.c`/`.h`) is an entirely new file.